qrkourier/qrkourier.github.io/content/tech/leaving-gphotos.md

 from os import walk, chdir
 from shutil import move
 from pathlib import Path

+# move_videos.py moves files with a video MIME type to a different top-level directory with the same directory structure

 def main():
     # The top argument for walk